 Most of the temples have their tops in a shape resembling a cone.
-This particular feature distinguishes the temple, and, therefore, the temples can be seen from faraway places as well.
+This particular feature distinguishes the temple, and therefore, the temples can be seen from faraway places as well.
 Also, it is believed that conical shapes create a lot of positive energy.

 You might have seen people cheering for their favourite players using megaphones.
 Megaphones are conical in shape.
 First, the cone shape of a megaphone directs the voice towards the target.
-When you speak, the sound produced from your mouth spreads in all the directions at once.
+When you speak, the sound produced from your mouth spreads in all directions at once.
 Only a part of your sound output goes in the direction of your intended target.

 10. Pencil Tip

 When we sharpen the pencil using a sharpener, the lead that gets sharpened is conical in shape.
 It provides a sharp and pinpointed head so that we can write.
 This helps us write neatly and clearly.